BBGrimmett2/bbgrimmett2.github.io/_posts/2025-07-12-Deploy-Minecraft-Server-With-Ansible-And-ServiceNow.md

 #### Step 1: Clean Up and Assertions

-The first part of the playbook ensures **idempotency** by stopping and removing any previously deployed Minecraft server.
+The first part of the playbook starts by stopping and removing any previously deployed Minecraft server.
 This prevents conflicts during redeployment and avoids stale configuration or leftover files from earlier runs.
 When testing changes to the playbook, this step is especially useful—it guarantees that every run reflects the latest logic and variables at runtime.

 ```yaml
 - name: Ensure no existing Minecraft server